-We will now take a close look at each dimension of the star and elaborate on the elements at its centre and corners (see figure 3).
+We will now take a close look at each dimension of the star and elaborate on the elements (see figure 6).

-The purpose also provides you with a chance to take an honest look at one’s own abilities: Am I the right person to solve this assignment?
+The purpose also gives occasion for taking an honest look at one’s own abilities: Am I the right person to solve this assignment?
 Do I have the right profile or the right competences to make this process reach the desired outcome?
 Or would it be more constructive to involve one of my colleagues who has faced this type of challenge before and has more knowledge of the participants’ challenges?

-The purpose is essential whether you are designing a conference, making a presentation or driving a meeting.
+The purpose is essential whether you are to design a conference, make a presentation or run a meeting.
 A clear purpose does not only help you in the design phase, but also helps you create meaning for the participants during the actual session.
-If the purpose is not clearly defined and accepted by all people involved, the process easily tends to sidetrack and become unproductive and, thus, does not form a basis for making the right decisions.
+If the purpose is not clearly defined and accepted by all people involved, the process easily tends to sidetrack and become unproductive and thus does not form a basis for making the right decisions.
 In our experience, far too little time is often spent on this phase, resulting in unspecific deliverables which are not implemented or on which measurable follow-up is not possible.

-This element of the design star is about ensuring participation of the ”right” people in order to provide the largest possible knowledge base, decision- making power and quality within a specific area (cf. you being the expert on the process, the participants on the content).
+This element of the design star is about ensuring participation of the ”right” people in order to provide the largest possible knowledge base, decision- making power and quality within the specific area the process deals with (cf. you being the expert on the process, the participants on the content).
 If the right people are not present to make a decision or qualify the input, there is a significant risk of the process being a wasted effort as the necessary ownership of further implementation or the required organisational support is not created.
-To identify which people are to be engaged in a group process, the facilitator must be able to answer the following three questions:
+To identify which people are to be engaged in a group process, the facilitator must be able to answer the following four questions:

 Each of the four preferences above invites different ways of facilitating in order to create motivation and enthusiasm for the individual participant.
-The point is to prepare your process design in such a manner that the process appeals to all of the four preferences (see figure 4).
+The point is to prepare your process design in such a manner that the process appeals to all of the four preferences (figure 7).

-Remember to create space for different preferences and learning styles and that this should, thus, be thought into your design.
-As a general rule, more than one preference will always be present in your sessions, so in order to achieve the most optimal effect, it is essential for you to know exactly who the participants are before deciding on the design.
+Remember that there should be room for different preferences and learning styles and that this should thus be thought into your design.
+As a general rule, more than one preference will always be present in your sessions, so in order to achieve the most optimal effect, it is essential for you to think about all preferences when you are deciding on the design.